CloudCannon/Jekyll-Tips/_posts/2016-05-25-why-use-a-static-site-generator.md

 A lot of this processing can be eliminated by using a cache which means when a page is processed, it will save a copy for future requests.
 However this adds extra complexity and another point of failure.

-We can also perform some optimizations like minification to speed up the site but they have to be done on-the-fly.
+We can also perform some optimizations like minification to speed up the site but are usually done on-the-fly.

 #### Security